bnd5k/am_dash/README.md

 * Weather forecast consumes data from Forecast.io API.

 ## Running the app
 The app requires a bunch of environment variables.
-The `dotenv` gem to set environment variables.
+In development and test environments, the app uses the `dotenv` gem to set environment variables.
 Create a .env file add add the following API keys:
 ```
 export AM_DASH_NYT_KEY=< NYP API Key>